 Our Council Tax Reduction Scheme is based largely on the existing Council Tax Benefit Regulations, which means that support will continue to be provided to a number of groups who could be considered vulnerable through, inter alia, the award of disability premiums in the calculation of entitlement, the disregard of income types such as Disability Living Allowance and earnings disregards for certain groups of claimants such as lone parents.
 However, it is recognised that the requirement for all working age claimants to make a financial contribution towards their Council Tax means that further help may be necessary in exceptional circumstances.

-Hardship Relief will be available to provide additional assistance e.g. to those residents most adversely affected by the changes, and allow the Council a degree of flexibility in dealing with cases of exceptional hardship following the implementation of the local Council Tax Reduction Scheme from April 2013.
+Hardship Relief will be available to provide additional assistance e.g. to those residents most adversely affected by the changes, and allow the Council a degree of flexibility in dealing with cases of exceptional hardship where the liable person has some council tax to pay following the award of CTS.

-For more information, or to make an application for Hardship Relief, please contact the Benefits Manager (tel: 01629 761271) or email firstname.lastname@example.org.
+For more information, or to make an application for Hardship Relief, please contact Paul Radcliffe, Benefits Manager (tel: 01629 761271) or email email@example.com.